Golem642/CtrRGBPATTY/README.md

 ## Upcoming
 - StreetPass, Friends, and "Low Battery" notifications support
 - Full editor to allow you to create your own patterns
+- Save and restore feature
+- Toggle on/off
 - Proper UI ?